audioxide/data/data/posts/20200304-reviews-gorillaz-plastic-beach.md

   luxury.
 It’s buoyant and aspirational, feeling like a release of tension after the comparative harshness of Demon Days.
 week: 223
+blurb: Classic Gorillaz.
+Buoyant and aspirational, the project feels like a release of tension after the comparative harshness of Demon Days.
 ---
 author: André
 review: "<div class=\"_aok _7i2m\" aria-label=\"With Plastic Beach celebrating